zsparal/api-documentation/source/reference/v2/wallets-api/request-apple-pay-payment-session.rst

 <https://developer.apple.com/documentation/apple_pay_on_the_web/apple_pay_js_api/requesting_an_apple_pay_payment_session>`_.
 The merchant validation proves (to Apple) that a validated merchant is calling the Apple Pay Javascript APIs.

-When integrating Apple Pay via Mollie, you cannot call Apple's API but you should call this API instead.
-The response of this API call should be passed as-is to the the completion method, `completeMerchantValidation
+To integrate Apple Pay via Mollie, you will have to call the Mollie API instead of Apple's API.
+The response of this API call can then be passed as-is to the completion method, `completeMerchantValidation
 <https://developer.apple.com/documentation/apple_pay_on_the_web/applepaysession/1778015-completemerchantvalidation>`_.

 Before requesting an Apple Pay Payment Session, you must place the  `domain validation file